To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Introduction

-\textbf{System Implementation and Experimental Results.} We have implemented ODE and evaluated it on three public tasks: synthetic task~\cite{caldas2018leaf}, Image Classification~\cite{xiao2017/online} and Human Activity Recognition~\cite{ouyang2021clusterfl}, as well as one industrial mobile traffic classification dataset collected from our 30-days deployment on $30$ ONT devices in practice.
-The industrial dataset consists of more than $560,000$ packets from $250$ mobile applications.
-We compare ODE against four categories of status quo data selection baselines: random sampling (such as First-In-First-Out and Reservoir Sampling~\cite{vitter1985random}), importance-based sampling (such as loss based and gradient-norm based methods~\cite{DBLP:conf/mobisys/ShinLLL22, li2021sample, zeng2021mercury}), the existing data selection methods (such as FedBalancer~\cite{DBLP:conf/mobisys/ShinLLL22} and Li et al.'s work~\cite{li2021sample}), and the ideal case with unlimited on-device storage.
-The experimental results show that ODE outperforms all these baselines with the same on-device storage capacity, achieving as high as 2.5$\times$ speedup of model training and $6\%$ increase in final model accuracy on mobile traffic classification task, $9.52\times$ and $7.56\%$ on synthetic task, $1.35\times$ and $1.4\%$ on image classification, and $2.22\times$ and $6.38\%$ on human activity recognition, with low memory costs and evaluation delay.
-Moreover, ODE is robust to different environmental factors including local epoch number, client participation rate, on-device storage, mini-batch size and data heterogeneity across devices.
-We also conduct ablation experiments to demonstrate the importance of each component in ODE.
+\textbf{System Implementation and Experimental Results.} We evaluated {\ttfamily ODE} on \textit{three public} tasks: synthetic task (ST)~\cite{caldas2018leaf}, Image Classification (IC)~\cite{xiao2017/online} and Human Activity Recognition (HAR)~\cite{ouyang2021clusterfl,li2021meta}, as well as \textit{one industrial} mobile traffic classification dataset (TC) collected from our $30$-days deployment on $30$ ONTs in practice, consisting of $560,000+$ packets from $250$ mobile applications.
+We compare {\ttfamily ODE} against three categories of data selection baselines: random sampling~\cite{vitter1985random}, data selection for CL~\cite{DBLP:conf/mobisys/ShinLLL22, li2021sample, zeng2021mercury} and data selection for FL~\cite{DBLP:conf/mobisys/ShinLLL22,li2021sample}.
+The experimental results show that {\ttfamily ODE} outperforms all these baselines, achieving as high as $9.52\times$ speedup of model training and $7.56\%$ increase in final model accuracy on ST, $1.35\times$ and $1.4\%$ on IC, $2.22\times$ and $6.38\%$ on HAR, $2.5\times$ and $6\%$ on TC, with low extra time delay and memory costs.
+We also conduct detailed experiments to analyze the robustness of {\ttfamily ODE} to various environment factors and its component-wise effect.